Areeshfatima/Python_Class_Assignment/README.md

 # 5. Mapping Type: Dictionary(dict).
 # 6. None Type : None(none).
 # 7. Binary Types: Bytes(bytes) , Bytearray(bytearray) , MemoryView(memoryview).

+# Keywords:
+# Keywords in Python are reserved words that have special meanings and cannot be used as variable names, function names, or identifiers.
+# Python has a set of built-in keywords that define the syntax and structure of the language.